Welcome to today's edition of the Rush 24-7 podcast.

 Wiener is now being laughed at in ways that never happened to Clinton.

-For example, and I'm just gonna tell you, they're they're making fun of how quickly Wiener ejaculates during phone sex.
+For example, and I'm just going to tell you, they're making fun of how quickly Wiener ejaculates during phone sex.

 They're making fun of it.

-I mean, when this kind of stuff starts happening to you, this never happened to Clinton.
+I mean, when this kind of stuff starts happening to me, this never happened to Clinton.

-I'm the one who has repeatedly told all of you do not look for any signs of success in the mainstream media as as an indication that things are changing.
+I'm the one who has repeatedly told all of you, do not look for any signs of success in the mainstream media as an indication that things are changing.

 And I'm not doing that.